loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 == Compilation Scheme
-As can be seen in the @SlflChapter chapter every aspect of #ln is based upon a set of judgements, split into positive and negative fragments.
+As can be seen in the @SlflChapter chapter every aspect of #ln is based on a set of judgements, split into positive and negative fragments.

 These judgements can thankfully be translated to x86-64 assembly in a straightforward manner.
 They are first translated into "pseudo" instructions which can then be translated into x86-64.

-=== Syntax
 #todo[
 change name of section